wilsonnjoroge/wilsonnjoroge/README.md

 Hi there, Im Wilson Njoroge W.

-Im a passionate techie developing robust and world class solutions on a wide range of fields. very ready and willing to collaborate
+Im a passionate techie developing robust and world class solutions on a wide range of fields. very ready and willing to collaborate.

+Ready to interact and learn from fellow devs.